paol-imi/use-mutable-source/docs/src/guide/design-principles.md

 );
 ```

-The main advantage of this choice is that you can avoid relying on **useMemo** or **useCallback** for `Semantic Guarantees`.
+The main advantage of this choice is that you can avoid relying on `useMemo` or `useCallback` for **Semantic Guarantees**.

-Also, you can inline these functions directly inside the hook without losing `locality` and avoiding the `verbosity` of **useCallback**.
-This definitely improve the code `readability`.
+Also, you can inline these functions directly inside the hook without losing **locality** and without compromising **code readability**.

-Unfortunately we lose the `linting` part on the dependencies, but in practice, since we are working with mutable objects, you often need to use some values that are **Not** `dependencies` (_like initialization options_).
+Unfortunately we lose the **linting** part on the dependencies, but in practice, since we are working with mutable objects, you often need to use some values that are **Not dependencies** (_like initialization options_).
 Most of the linting would just be disabled anyway.

 ```tsx {3-5}
 useCallback(